October 11, 2016

 Following are three signs to look for when considering an ERP System upgrade.

 Your ERP System Is Not Cloud-Based

 With today’s increased technology integrations, and an upsurge in mobile, analytics, big data, and social collaboration, it makes sense that companies are looking to further strengthen their ERP investments by migrating to the cloud.
 Cloud-based ERP systems can safeguard and routinely back up critical data and also eliminate hardware and server investments, thereby reducing costs associated with software updates, data storage, and management.
-According to Aberdeen, Cloud ERP’s Time Has Come, data shows that cloud ERP has finally surpassed on-premise solutions in the minds of many organizations.
+Data shows that cloud ERP has finally surpassed on-premise solutions in the minds of many organizations.
 Cloud ERP empowers users to access data to improve employee productivity and increase customer service.

 Your Software Lacks Features That Are Becoming Industry Standard